You made the commitment to invest in your future.

 - Unofficial electronic: $5

-*The technology fee is waived for U.S. active-duty military servicemembers, National Guard members, and Reservists.
+*ENGR and ELEN courses have a technology fee of $100 per course.
+All technology fees are waived for U.S. active-duty military servicemembers, National Guard members, and Reservists.

 If you withdraw from or drop a course, your account may be credited based on the guidelines listed below.